JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 When thou meetest the perfect Guru, thou shalt find God the Friend who is with thee.
 O refractory soul, ever remember the love of God and thou shalt be imbued with it.
 By serving the Guru and remembering his instruction the dye of God shall never fade.
-We are birds, O refractory soul, and God the immortal Being 1s a tree.
+We are birds, O refractory soul, and God the immortal Being is a tree.
 Nanak, very fortunate are the pious who remembering the Name find the Tree.

 ## GAURI KI WAR I